foxpowa/coursera_machine_learning/README.md

 # coursera machine learning

-All ma excercise for coursera machine learning MOOC with Andrew Ng
+All my excercises for coursera machine learning MOOC with Andrew Ng